Afaz31028/DigiTools-Platform/README.md

 #### Project Live Link: <p> https://digitools-app.netlify.app/ <p>

+### 🚀 How to Run Locally
+- Follow these simple steps to run the project on your local machine:

+- 1. Clone the Repository
+Open your terminal and run: https://github.com/Afaz31028/G3-Architect.git

+- 2. Or download the project as a ZIP file and extract it.

 #### DigiTools focuses on providing a clean UI, interactive user experience, and efficient state management for handling products and cart functionality in a real-world scenario.